Log in to myCSUNbox via the Web

 File lock: File lock prevents others from modifying your file if you are working on it.
 Remember to unlock your file if you want others to edit.

 myCSUNbox notification settings: Customize the notices you receive in your email regarding your myCSUNbox account files.

 Assigning tasks: Assigning tasks in myCSUNbox notifies an individual and allows users to know to work on specific tasks associated with the files in myCSUNbox.

 About Apps for myCSUNbox

 myCSUNbox integrates with two types of apps:

 - Official Box apps (available to all users) such as Box Sync for Mac/Windows, Box Edit, Box Office, Box for iPhone/iPad, and Box for Outlook.
 Official Box applications are developed and supported by both Box and CSUN.

 - Third-party apps (disabled by default) are developed by entities other than Box.
 These apps are not under contract with the University and are not bound to CSU or campus Policies and Standards.
-Third-party apps should be used at your discretion and unless explicitely noted otherwise, may not be used with university sensitve or confidential data.
+Third-party apps should be used at your discretion and unless explicitly noted otherwise, may not be used with university sensitive or confidential data.